 For more information about the Becker College criminal justice program, call 877.523.2537 or email email@example.com.

-View the curriculum for Becker College’s criminal justice and legal studies program: criminal justice.Learn more about the criminal justice curriculum at Becker
+View the curriculum for Becker College’s B.S. in Criminal Justice Program.Learn more about B.S. in Criminal Justice curriculum at Becker